 SQL’s Expression Language

 Most SQL dialects have an extensive library of elements that you can use to build database-specific formulae.
 These can be used in most places a value is expected, including when defining integrity constraints.
-For example:
+These language elements are documented in the Oracle SQL Language Reference, under the chapters labelled Pseudocolumns, Operators, Functions, Expressions, and Conditions:

-w3 is a very good resource for all things SQL (not database specific):
+Another very good resource for all things SQL

 To test a particular formula, write it in the SELECT clause of a SELECT statement, e.g.